Sep. 2009 - Jul. 2014: B.E. in Communications and Electronics Engineering, Alexandria University, Egypt

 Quantum Information Technology, Quantum algorithms, Quantum Visualization, Quantum Debugging.

 - Journal Paper, Sara Ayman Metwalli, François Le Gall, and Rodney Van Meter, “Finding Small and Large k-Clique Instances on a Quantum Computer.”
-IEEE transactions on Quantum Engineering.
-Accepted (to appear in 2021).
+IEEE transactions on Quantum Engineering, vol. 1, pp. 1-11, 2020.

 - Poster presentation, Sara Ayman Metwalli, François Le Gall, and Rodney Van Meter, “A Practical Quantum Approach to The k-clique Problem.”
 IEEE Quantum Week.